These Strawberry Rhubarb Oat Bars are filled with chunks of fresh strawberries and rhubarb and topped with a buttery oatmeal crumble.

 - While the base is baking, prepare the filling.

-- Add the sliced strawberries and rhubarb to a large pan over a medium heat.
+- Add the sliced strawberries and rhubarb to a large bowl.

 - Add the sugar, vanilla and cornstarch and gently mix through the fruit.

-- When the base is ready take it out of the oven and using a slotted spoon, transfer the fruit to the base leaving behind the liquid.
+- When the base is ready take it out of the oven and using a slotted spoon, transfer the fruit to the base.